Proto-Indo-European phonology: Reflexes

 Sanskrit, Greek, and Germanic, along with Latin to some extent, are the most important for reconstructing PIE consonants, as all of these languages keep the three series of stops (voiceless, voiced and voiced-aspirated) separate.
 In Germanic, Verner's law and changes to labiovelars (especially outside of Gothic) obscure some of the original distinctions; but on the other hand, Germanic is not subject to the dissimilations of Grassmann's law, which affects both Greek and Sanskrit.
 Latin also keeps the three series separate, but mostly obscures the distinctions among voiced-aspirated consonants in initial position (all except gʰ become /f/) and collapses many distinctions in medial position.
 Greek is of particular importance for reconstructing labiovelars, as other languages tend to delabialize them in many positions.

 Anatolian and Greek are the most important languages for reconstructing the laryngeals.
 Anatolian directly preserves many laryngeals, while Greek preserves traces of laryngeals in positions (e.g. at the beginning of a word) where they disappear in many other languages, and reflects each laryngeal different from the others (the so-called triple reflex) in most contexts.
 Balto-Slavic languages are sometimes valuable in reconstructing laryngeals since they are relatively directly represented in the distinction between "acute" and "circumflex" vowels.
 Old Avestan faithfully preserves numerous relics (e.g. laryngeal hiatus, laryngeal aspiration, laryngeal lengthening) triggered by ablaut alternations in laryngeal-stem nouns, but the paucity of the Old Avestan corpus prevents it from being more useful.
 Vedic Sanskrit preserves the same relics rather less faithfully, but in greater quantity, making it sometimes useful.

 Vowels

-It is disputed how many vowels Proto-Indo-European has or even what counts as a "vowel" in the language.
+It is disputed how many vowels Proto-Indo-European has, or even what counts as a "vowel" in the language.
 It is generally agreed that at least four vowel segments existed, which are typically denoted as e, *o, *ē and ō.
 All of them are morphologically conditioned to varying extents.
-The two long vowels are less common than the short vowels, and their morphological conditioning is especially strong, suggesting that in an earlier stage there may not have been a length opposition, and a system with as few as two vowels (or even only one vowel, according to some researchers) may have existed.
+The long vowels are less common than the short vowels, and their morphological conditioning is especially strong, suggesting that at an earlier stage there may not have been a length opposition, and a system with as few as two vowels (or even only one vowel, according to some researchers) may have existed.